eflamm-of-passion/notlelo-react-native/README.md

 - choose a default meal when taking a picture
 - enter a new meal if wanted when taking a picture

-source of icons :
+source of icons : www.svgrepo.com
-www.svgrepo.com
+tool to create the logo : www.youidraw.com